-From 2001-2005, Vera traveled throughout the world as a volunteer physician providing anesthesia to children in developing countries such as Burma, Vietnam, Peru, Bolivia, Brazil, Nepal, and Tibet.
-Travel since then to Bhutan, New Zealand, Thailand, Europe, Australia, Russia, Argentina and Chile allowed her to appreciate so many different people & cultures, different value systems, an abundance of varied artistic styles, philosophies, historical traditions along with new shapes and creative uses that have all been amalgamated to help develop her own style in the pottery that she creates.
+From 2001-2005, I traveled throughout the world as a volunteer physician providing anesthesia for children in developing countries such as Burma, Vietnam, Peru, Bolivia, Brazil, Nepal, and Tibet who had mostly birth defects or injuries.
+In those magical places I was able to appreciate so many different people & cultures, different value systems, an abundance of varied artistic styles, philosophies, historical traditions along with new shapes and creative uses that I have unconsciously and consciously amalgamated and fused into my own pottery style.

-Vera has attended extended workshops at Penland School of Crafts, Arrowmont School of Arts & Crafts, and the Odyssey Center for the Ceramic Arts.
-She has studied under Ah Leon, Judith Duff, Malcolm Davis, Brad Tucker, Cynthia Bringle, Sylvie Granatelli and Ellen Shankin.
+I have attended extended workshops at Penland School of Crafts, Arrowmont School of Arts & Crafts, and the Odyssey Center for the Ceramic Arts.
+She has studied under Ah Leon, Judith Duff, Brad Tucker, Cynthia Bringle, Kristin Kieffer, Malcolm Davis, Sylvie Granatelli and Ellen Shankin.

-When she is not throwing pottery, Vera travels, cooks, farms, knits, makes jewelry, and most importantly, is Mom to her beloved Sheltie Beau (the two work together as a therapy dog team).
-She cherishes most her joyous and abundant life with Jim—her soulmate, her husband, and her lifelong companion.
+When I am not throwing pottery, I travel, sew, cook, farm, knit, and most importantly, am Mom to our beloved Shelties Beau & Pippa (Beau & I work together as a therapy dog team).
+I cherish most my joyous and abundant life with Jim—my soulmate, husband and lifelong companion.